danialgoodwin/dev/language-design/README.md

 - Setting text for a display... being able to program each dot...
 - Creating macros
 - GUIs, animation, audio
-- Contexts where a GUI program is perhaps better than a written/1D language: programming keyboards, many more
+- Contexts where a GUI program is perhaps better than a written/1D language: programming keyboards, automated point-of-sales, libraries/catalogs(?), many more
 - Is general programming a thing?
 Perhaps only to create the domain-specific languages. (language name idea: desol or delsol, meaning 'of/from the sun' because it includes the letters 'DSL')